Invoking XSLT from an application

 The s9api interface (Java)

-An alternative is to use Saxon's own s9api interface.
-This is designed to provide an integrated approach to XML processing across the different range of languages supported by Saxon; unlike JAXP, it includes support for XSLT 2.0 and 3.0 capabilities, and it also takes advantage of Java generics, thus giving a more strongly typed and therefore more robust interface.
+Alternatively, you can use Saxon's own s9api interface.
+This is designed to provide an integrated approach to XML processing across the different range of languages supported by Saxon; unlike JAXP, it includes support for XSLT 2.0 capabilities, and it also takes advantage of generics in Java 5.

 The Saxon.Api interface (.NET)

 There is also an API for Saxon on the .NET platform, designed to make Saxon available from .NET languages such as C#, VB.NET, and ASP.NET.
-For more information on using this API to invoke the Saxon XSLT processor, see Saxon API for .NET.
+See Saxon on .NET.